stanfordnmbl/knee_OA_staging_training/README.md

-# py-faster-rcnn has been deprecated.
-Please see [Detectron](https://github.com/facebookresearch/Detectron), which includes an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).
+# Training code of Faster R-CNN used in knee staging prediction

 ### Disclaimer